tjjfvi/subshape/Readme.md

     // See the `AssertState` class for information on other methods.

     // You can delegate to another shape by calling `$bar._assert(assert)` or `$bar._assert(assert.access("key"))`.
-    // Any errors thrown should be an instance of `$.ScaleAssertError`, and should use `assert.path`.
+    // Any errors thrown should be an instance of `$.ShapeAssertError`, and should use `assert.path`.

     // ...
   },